akshaykarle/akshaykarle.github.com/_posts/2014-09-17-rails-caching-with-nginx.markdown

 end
 {% endhighlight %}

 Adding a middleware which does this seems to work.
-Now when rails receives the ETag, it doesn't receive a Weak ETag and hence the caching works as expected.
+Now when rails receives the ETag, it doesn't receive a Weak ETag and the ETags match perfectly and the caching works as expected.